tyoung65/Smart_Contracts_with_Solidity/README.md

 ## Tiered Profit Splitter

 The Tiered Profit Splitter contract was deployed on the Kovan network.
 The Tiered Profit Splitter contract will divide any ethereum received using a percentage allocation.
-Wallet one will receive 60%, wallet two will received 25% and wallet three will receive 15% of all ethereum received.
+Wallet one will receive 60%, wallet two will receive 25% and wallet three will receive 15% of all ethereum received.

 You can view a transaction using this contract with transaction hash: 0xdd4b006af54ea0a534ee26ecc8cf11b2719f90f8525c3f6ad382d619988d8662.